jncraton/networks-cpsc3410/readme.md

 Course Catalog Description
 --------------------------

-Students will gain in-depth knowledge of networking protocols and technologies, including their relationship to network-centric computing with packet networks.
-The course topics including ethernet MAC layer, internet protocol, transport layer (TCP, UDP), switching, routing, and network interfaces.
+Students will learn the fundamental concepts, technologies, components, and issues related to communications  and data networks.
+The course topics include networking models (OSI and IP), media (wired, wireless, optical), architectures (PAN, LAN/WAN, DMZ, VLAN, subnetting), devices (routers, switches, firewalls), and protocols (IP, TCP, UDP, ICMP).
 The fundamental concepts behind network security and network related threats are presented.
-Practical network software programming using python is covered with hands-on experience in the lab.
+Practical network software programming is covered with hands-on experience in the lab.

 Required Resources
 ------------------